jtleek/datasharing/README.md

 raw form of data:

 * The strange binary file your measurement machine spits out
-* The unformated Excel file with 10 workbooks the company you contracted with sent you
+* The unformated Excel file with 10 worksheets the company you contracted with sent you
 * The complicated JSON data you got from scraping the Twitter API
 * The hand-entered numbers you collected looking through a microscope